Milan Metro Line 4

-The line features automatic driverless trains and is designed for a capacity of 24–28,000 passengers per hour in each direction.
+The line was opened in stages between 2022 and 2024.
+It features automatic driverless trains and is designed for a capacity of 24–28,000 passengers per hour in each direction.

 The expected annual ridership is 87 million.

 Construction

-The line was originally planned to be completed in 2015, as part of the works for the Milan Expo.
+The first three stations of the line (Linate-Repetti-Forlanini) was originally planned to be completed in 2015, as part of the works for the Milan Expo.
 However, delays in planning, financing and construction works forced to postpone the opening, with the first section opening on 26 November 2022 and the rest of the line expected to open by 2023.